Mohamed-4rarh/create-next-supabase-starter/README.md

 ✅ **Focus on Building, Not Configuring** – Get started instantly with Next.js 15, Supabase, and Tailwind.
 ✅ **Best Practices Included** – The latest web development trends and best practices are built-in.
 ✅ **Save Time & Effort** – Stop wasting hours setting up the same things repeatedly.
+✅ **Built-Ins** – Built-in auth system and thats always was a little hard for beginners with react query and supabase.

 💡 **With this starter, you can start writing actual business logic from Day 1!**